 Is Smacking my child illegal?

-It is not illegal for a parent to hit their child as long as the ‘smack’ amounts to ‘reasonable punishment’.
+It is not illegal for a parent to smack their child as long as the ‘smack’ amounts to ‘reasonable punishment’.
 There is, therefore, a difference between punishment and what can feasibly be termed ‘abuse’.
 Unreasonable punishment is classed as a smack that leaves a mark on the child, or the use of an implement to hit the child, such as a belt or cane.
 A parent can give another person consent to use reasonable punishment on their child, such as a babysitter or grandparent.

 We have several children who talk to us with concerns that they are hit by their parents when they are naughty.
-On most occasions the hitting they tell us about is a smack for bad behaviour and would seem to be reasonable punishment.
+On most occasions the hitting they tell us about is a smack for bad behaviour and would seem to be lawful chastisement.
 On the whole they want us to talk to their parents and ask if they can be "punished" in a different way.
 If you would like some ideas on how to improve your childs behaviour or advice on positive parenting see the attached documentation.